-The council has this year been involved in a number of BNG initiatives including working with the Kent Biodiversity Officer and KCC on the Local Nature Recovery Strategy.
-An internal officer working group has been set up to consider the implementation of BNG through the Council's own activities and the planning process.
+The council has continued to be involved in a number of other biodiversity initiatives including working with the Kent Biodiversity Officer and KCC on the Local Nature Recovery Strategy.
+The internal biodiversity officer working group has continued to oversee the implementation of BNG through the Council's own activities and the planning process.
 A dedicated page has been set up on the planning policy news page to provide information and useful resources on Biodiversity Net Gain and related biodiversity issues.
-This page will be developed as more guidance becomes available.